 That means choosing the right bank.
 Here are some guideposts to help you make the best decision for your future.

-Where to open an account
+Where should you open an account?

 There are three main types of banks: traditional brick-and-mortar banks, online banks, and credit unions.
 The first include banks like Chase, Wells Fargo, and Bank of America.
 Online banks include Capital One, Simple Bank, and Ally.
 There are also local, regional, and national credit unions.